 Social workers can be found working in many public and private institutions under a range of job titles.
 A smaller segment of social workers are trained to diagnose and treat issues stemming from behavioral, emotional and mental problems, or a combination of all three.
 According to the Bureau of Labor Statistics, the median pay for a social worker (2014) is $59,100 per year; however, salaries range with experience, facility, and job description.

 Most higher-level social work positions require a Master’s in Social Work.
 Schools that grant social work degrees must be accredited by the Council on Social Work Education (CSWE).
 Social workers also have licensing boards that they must pass, and may be additionally required to be registered or certified in the state that they work.
 To determine the requirements in your state, contact the National Association of Social Workers or your state government.

 Advance your career with Our Lady of the Lake University

 Advance your career in Social Work & Counseling

 Earning a degree and beginning your social work career may seem daunting at first.
 It will involve a great deal of time and sacrifice to find time to do your coursework and still manage to balance your life at the same time.
 However, the work you put in will one day pay off, no matter what specialty focus you chose for your degree.
 No matter if you picked a focus in the medical field or management field, your career will end up with the same emotional rewards as well as a very competitive salary to go along with it.

-Here are some of the range of careers available and the social worker wages that go along with the specialties:
+Here are some of the range of social work careers available and the social worker wages that go along with the specialties:

 Medical Social Worker